Inbibo/shift_docs/docs/integration_resources/software/houdini.md

 Shift provides some catalogs with operators specific to work within Houdini.
 Most of these nodes are found in the *CreativeSofware* catalog.

 <!-- ### Examples
-This section is reserved to an example video of how to use the Python Script node.
+This section is reserved to an example video of how to use Shift in Houdini.
  -->